 - Provided care for 8,128 patients admitted to the medical center

 - Cared for 32,297 patients through the primary care network

-With more than 125 physicians on the active medical staff, more than 1,400 employees and more than 100 volunteers, Conway Regional is commited to making better health care a reality for the people of north Central Arkansas.
+With more than 125 physicians on the active medical staff, more than 1,400 employees and about 100 volunteers, Conway Regional is committed to making better health care a reality for the people of north Central Arkansas.